-5G - The Future Knocking on Our Door
+5G: The Future is Knocking on the Door

 As the world moves into the future, there is no doubt that satellite communication is essential to materialize the upcoming technologies such as 5G.
 The 5G vision, of ubiquitous connectivity, is dependent on satellite backhauling as an essential enabler to provide the scale and scope for connectivity everywhere.
+Gilat is making significant headway in the evolving 5G ecosystem that will directly influence the way people live and work.

-Gilat, as the recognized leader in cellular backhaul over satellite, is making significant headway in the evolving 5G ecosystem that will directly influence the way people live and work.
-Gilat has proven in numerous demonstrations that its SkyEdge II-c platform is 5G ready.
+Gilat has proven in numerous demonstrations that the company's SkyEdge II-c platform is 5G ready.
 As an example, a recent demonstration of carrying 5G traffic with outstanding performance took place in Thailand over Thaicom's IPSTAR GEO HTS Satellite.

 These tests with 5G handsets, demonstrated unique speeds, of 400 Mbps download and 100 Mbps upload, while running a large number of applications including: Browsing, Speedtest, Youtube 4K, VoLTE, ViLTE, Virtual Reality, Augmented Reality and even communication with a drone providing a live video stream.
-The tests were done with several 5G architecture options, including Standalone (SA) and Non-Standalone (NSA), using Gilat's Capricorn PLUS VSAT with the adaptation of its patented GTP acceleration.
+The tests were completed with several 5G architecture options, including Standalone (SA) and Non-Standalone (NSA), using Gilat's Capricorn PLUS VSAT with the adaptation of its patented GTP acceleration.